 Here are several simple steps to set up a multilingual study:

-- In the translation interface page, you can add a new language by clicking the “Add language” button.
-A new language column will appear on the right-hand side.
+In the translation interface page, you can add a new language by clicking the “Add language” button:

-- You will need to specify the name of the language (either from the list of languages provided in the drop-down menu) or by adding another name.
-Please note that to enable detection of a language using respondents’ browser settings, we need to know the “locale” of the language (or “language code”).
+You will need to specify the name of the language (either from the list of languages provided in the drop-down menu) or by entering another name and locale (i.e., language code).
+You can then click "Add and pre-translate" for automatic translation: